voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 #### Is all that money having any effect?

-It appears so, per results like the infamous [2014 Princeton Study](http://www.bbc.com/news/blogs-echochambers-27074746), an exhaustive study of over 1700 different policy issues:
+It appears so, per results like the infamous [2014 Princeton Study](http://www.bbc.com/news/blogs-echochambers-27074746), an exhaustive review across more than 1700 different policy issues:

 [![](/assets/article_images/2017-08-27-democracy-vs-corruption/Princeton-Study.png)](/assets/article_images/2017-08-27-democracy-vs-corruption/Princeton-Study.png)